Public interest disclosure (whistleblowing) procedures

-The Public Interest Disclosure (also known as Whistleblowing) Procedure is designed to deal with concerns raised in relation to specific issues which are in the public interest.
+The Public Interest Disclosure (also know as Whistleblowing) Procedure (last revised in 2013) is designed to deal with concerns raised in relation to specific issues which are in the public interest.

 The following diagram summarises the University's Public Interest Disclosure (Whistleblowing) procedures.